 MSE News

 We've listed changes to individual rail companies' timetables over this period below.
+It's worth noting that services are often disrupted the day after strike action, so make sure you check your operator's website for updates.

-- Or you can get a full refund if you cannot travel.
+- You can get a full refund if you cannot travel.
 Generally, if your train is cancelled or rescheduled, you are entitled to a full refund from the firm you were due to travel with for any ticket type, including advance tickets (see how to claim your money back).
 This includes where the train is cancelled due to strike action.

 For single-use rail tickets: